sreich/ore-infinium/README.md

 needing to fire up anything java developmenty.

 # License
-Code is licensed under GPLv2, assets are(will be) licensed under a more permissive license.
-(CC0)
+Code is licensed as MIT, assets are(will be) licensed under permissive asset licenses.
+(CC0 mostly).
+See assets dir for more detailed license info.

 ## Why Kotlin
 Chosen because it's a very nice language that released a little after I discovered it,